Kevin James: Television

-James' first television job was in 1991 on The New Candid Camera, where he used his comedy timing and improvisation skills playing the actor that pulled the practical jokes on unsuspecting people.
+James' first television job was in 1991 on The New Candid Camera, where he used his comedy timing and improvisation skills playing the actor that pulled practical jokes on unsuspecting people.
 He appeared in A&E's An Evening at the Improv in 1994.
 James appeared on television as the announcer for the MTV sports game show SandBlast from 1994 to 1996.

 James later moved to Los Angeles and befriended Ray Romano, and he guest-starred on a few episodes of Romano's hit CBS sitcom, Everybody Loves Raymond.
-These appearances led to the development of his own sitcom, The King of Queens, which ran on the same network from September 21, 1998, to May 14, 2007, James played working class parcel delivery man Doug Heffernan who works for a company known as IPS.
+These appearances led to the development of his own sitcom, The King of Queens, which ran on CBS from September 21, 1998, to May 14, 2007, James played working class parcel delivery man Doug Heffernan who works for a company known as IPS.
 He is married to Carrie (Leah Remini), a sharp-tongued, ambitious secretary at a Manhattan law firm who is far less content with working-class life in Queens.
 Her obsessive, vindictive father, Arthur (Jerry Stiller), who is prone toward bizarre conduct, lives with them.
 For his work on the eighth season, James was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2006.

 James hosted the 2010 Nickelodeon Kids' Choice Awards on March 27, 2010.
 He was nominated to be the inaugural member of the "Arm Fart Hall of Fame" in the following year's show, with host Jack Black calling him Kevin "Not-Quite-As-Good-As-Me" James.
 He and fellow nominee Kaley Cuoco lost in fan voting to Josh Duhamel.

 James starred in the sitcom Kevin Can Wait, which premiered on September 19, 2016.
 The series was renewed for a second season, before being canceled at the season's end.

 In 2021, James released a new show on Netflix called The Crew.
 It was canceled after one season.

+In 2024, Deadline reported that James is set to portray John Daly, in the upcoming series.